 Go to a folder that’s listed in the menu

-In the Finder on your Mac, click the Go menu in the menu bar.
+In the Finder on your Mac, choose the Go menu.

 Choose one of the following: